plumed/plumed2/developer-doc/AddingAMeasure.md

-// This document is formatted for Doxygen
-/**

 \page AddingAMetric Implementing methods for calculating the distances between pairs of configurations

 To implement a new method for calculating the distance between a pair of trajectory frames you will need to work with the